Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 Open a web browser on the DSVM and open the [GitHub repo](https://github.com/Azure/cortana-intelligence-product-detection-from-images).
 Download the repository by clicking on the **Clone or download** button of the GitHub repository and then **Download ZIP**.
 Unzip the downloaded file.

-Go to the [Unofficial Windows Binaries for Python Extension Packages site](http://www.lfd.uci.edu/~gohlke/pythonlibs/) to download the following Python wheel and save it in the folder "technical_deployment/train_model/resources/python35_64bit_requirements."
+Go to the [Unofficial Windows Binaries for Python Extension Packages site](http://www.lfd.uci.edu/~gohlke/pythonlibs/) to download the following Python wheel:

 ```
 numpy-1.12.1+mkl-cp35-cp35m-win_amd64
 ```

+Save 1 copy to each of the following folders:

+- "technical_deployment/train_model/resources/python35_64bit_requirements"
+- "technical_deployment/web_service/Wheels"

+Download the file *AlexNet.model* from [the CNTK site](https://www.cntk.ai/Models/AlexNet/AlexNet.model) and place it into the following folder:

+- "technical_deployment/train_model/resources/cntk"

 Determine the path for the "technical_deployment/train_model/resources/python35_64bit_requirements" folder, then open a command window and type the following: